mhackett909/WebBills/README.md

 ## Deployment

+- Use `deploy-bills-app.sh` for automated Maven build, Docker image creation, and container startup.
-See `deploy-bills-app.sh` and `task-def-template.json` for deployment scripts and templates.
+- See `task-def-template.json` for cloud/container orchestration templates.

 ## License